JetBrains-Research/task-tracker-post-processing/README.md

 **Optional arguments**:

-__--level__ — allows to set the level for the preprocessing.
+__--level__ — use to set the level for the preprocessing.
 Available levels:

 Value | Description
 --- | ---